 Collective I/O, which is requested by the user via a data transfer property list (DXPL), can perform I/O according to several optimization schemes.
-The HDF5 library either chooses one based on a set of user-adjustable parameters, or a user can request an optimization directly.
+The HDF5 library either chooses one based on a user-adjustable parameter, or a user can request an optimization directly.

-These optimization schemes may not perform pure collective I/O. Some schemes analyze each chunk in a dataset individually, and may access some collectively and others independently.
+These optimization schemes may not perform pure collective I/O. Some schemes analyze each chunk in a dataset individually, and may access some collectively and others individually.
 Thus some independent I/O may still occur even when a collective operation is requested.

 Additionally, until recently the HDF5 library was unable to perform certain optimizations under specific circumstances, such as the regularity of the dataset or the implementation of MPI.

-In these cases, the library would either choose an alternate optimization or switch to independent I/O.
+Now the HDF5 library can perform operation, but the library would switch to independent I/O in such cases.

-Currently, there is no way to check which optimization was chosen or whether collective or independent I/O was performed.
+Currently, there is no way to check whether collective or independent I/O was performed.
 This RFC proposes extensions to the HDF5 library allowing the user to determine the optimization and I/O mode(s) used by each process in an I/O operation, but not at the level of individual chunks.
-The extensions will also allow the user to determine what caused the HDF5 library to skip collective I/O in the local process and among all processes, if that was the case.
+The extensions will also allow the user to determine what caused the HDF5 library to break collective I/O in the local process and among all processes, if that was the case.

 Description